MedusaRE/Medusa/README.md

 should be fine. )

 ## License
-Currently, all of the source code written for the Medusa project is licensed under Version 2 of the GNU General Public License (GPLv2), without the "any later version" clause.
+Currently, all of the source code written for the Medusa Project is licensed under Version 2 of the GNU General Public License (GPLv2), without the "any later version" clause.
 Other resources are released under CC BY-SA 4.0.